 A Phase I, Dose-Escalating, Safety Study of an Intravenously Administered Pegylated-Liposomal Mitomycin-C Lipid-based Prodrug (PL-MLP, Promitil®) in Cancer Patients with Solid Tumors (completed and published, 2015)

-Lipomedix completes patient accrual of Phase 1b/2a study in advanced colon cancer (August, 2017)
+Lipomedix has completed the clinical study Phase 1b/2a study in advanced colon cancer (June, 2018)

 The study primary objectives were:

 - determination of the Maximal Tolerated Dose,

 - determination of the Dose-Limiting Toxicity, and,

 The recommended dose of single agent Promitil was established as 3 mg/kg.
 The dose-limiting cumulative toxicity was thrombocytopenia.
 The maximal tolerated dose of Promitil® is ~3-fold greater than for free Mitomycin-C, confirming that toxicity is substantially reduced.
 Pharmacokinetic analysis indicates that Promitil® has a slow blood clearance, with a half-life of ~24 hours (in contrast to the reported short half-life, ~15 minutes, for mitomycin-C) which is characteristic of pegylated (“Stealth”) liposomes (Cancer Medicine, 2015).